andrebrener/smart_contracts/README.md

 - Run ```truffle compile``` to compile the contracts.
 - Run ```truffle migrate``` to run the migrations.

-For more information on how to use truffle and deploy contracts please use this excellent [guide](https://blog.zeppelin.solutions/a-gentle-introduction-to-ethereum-programming-part-3-abdd9644d0c2) from the Zeppelin team.
+For more information on how to develop & deploy contracts using truffle please follow this excellent [guide](https://blog.zeppelin.solutions/a-gentle-introduction-to-ethereum-programming-part-3-abdd9644d0c2) from the Zeppelin team.